zama-ai/fhevm-backend/docs/fundamentals/fhevm/contracts.md

 ## KMSVerifier Contract

 The [KMSVerifier](https://github.com/zama-ai/fhevm/blob/main/lib/KMSVerifier.sol) contract allows any dApp to verify a received decryption.
-This contract exposes a function `verifySignatures` which receives the decryption and signatures coming from the KMS.
+This contract exposes a function `verifySignatures` which receives the decryption and signatures coming from the TKMS.

 Verifier addresses are stored and updated in the contract.